-The following are pointers for volunteers while working around horses at Rosemary's Barn.
+The following are pointers for volunteers while working around horses.

 Approach

 When approaching a horse, speak in a low voice and walk to the head or shoulder slowly.
 Never approach from directly behind as he may not see you and could be startled.